 Note: You lose one hour on the drive.
 Vegas is PST and Utah is MDT.

-We chose this time of year because we wanted to beat the extreme heat and crowds Zion is so infamous for.
+We chose to visit Zion in April because we wanted to beat the extreme heat and infamous crowds.
 Aside from the fact that we had to get up early for the shuttle, we didn’t mind the crowds this day.
 If you dislike the cold, you may have a better time in the summer.
 Fortunately, the pool at the hotel was heated!

 Even though the park wasn’t as crowded this day, we still made reservations at the Red Rock Grill in the Zion Lodge for dinner.
-The spot was crowded and we even saw people being turned away at the door – so we’re lucky we booked in advance.
+The spot was crowded and we even saw people being turned away at the door.
+I recommend booking in advance.
 They had plenty of kid-friendly dishes and we enjoyed our meal here.

-This first night we were not planning for a sit-down dinner, but with few other options, we had dinner at the lodge.
+On this first night, we were not planning for a sit-down dinner, but with few other options, we had dinner at the lodge.
 It was good, and there wasn’t any wait for a table.
 From our hotel room, it was a three-minute walk to Sunset Point.
 We ended the chilly night overlooking the park.

-Then, we saw a ranger talk on Hoodoo geology and learned that Bryce is not actually a Canyon (but Zion is).
-Afterward, we hiked the Queens Garden trail.
+We saw a ranger talk on Hoodoo geology and learned that Bryce is not actually a Canyon (but Zion is).
+Afterward, we hiked the Queens Garden Trail.
 I thought it was really cool to go down into the Hoodoos.
-There were also three additional lookout points – Swamp Canyon, Farview and Natural Bridge.
+There were also three additional lookout points, Swamp Canyon, Farview, and Natural Bridge.
 Navajo Loop was closed.

 This day, there was a 30-minute wait for lunch at the lodge.
 I’m speculating that since most people don’t stay overnight in the park, and are in for the day, that lunch is the busiest meal of the day with fewer people around for breakfast and dinner.
 I suggest either packing your own lunch, eating a big breakfast, or arriving earlier than the crowds.

 Stone Hearth Grille is definitely a must-do if you’re a foodie – it turned out to be one of our favorite restaurants anywhere!
 It’s fine dining, and you need reservations.
-We had the kids with us for dinner, and saw others there with children as well.
+Though we had the kids with us for dinner, we saw others there with children as well.

-Our tiredness this day solidified that we couldn’t have added in Arches, Canyonlands, Capitol Reef, or the Grand Canyon.
-I even really wanted to go to Snow Canyon – but with three kids ages 4-9, we really pushed ourselves to the limit with this itinerary as it was!
+Our tiredness this day solidified that we couldn’t have added in Arches, Canyonlands, Capitol Reef, or the Grand Canyon in our Zion and Bryce with kids itinerary.
+I even really wanted to go to Snow Canyon.
+But with three kids ages 4-9, we really pushed ourselves to the limit with this itinerary as it was!

-Our last day, we had breakfast at Bryce Lodge, checked out, and headed out for a half-day of skiing at Brian Head Resort on our way back to Las Vegas.
+On my family’s last day in Bryce, we had breakfast at Bryce Lodge, checked out, and headed out for a half-day of skiing at Brian Head Resort on our way back to Las Vegas.

 This was our first time skiing out West, and we all loved it!
-It was the end of the ski season and very low crowds.
-My kids took lessons and we thought the ski instructors were both great, and we, of course, thought the snow conditions were a lot better than what we are used to on the East coast.
+It was the end of the ski season and there were very low crowds.
+My kids took lessons and we thought the ski instructors were both great.
+We also thought the snow conditions were a lot better than what we are used to on the East coast.
 I really didn’t know anything about this place, but we decided to give it a shot.
-In general, it seems like it is a lower-cost resort with lower crowds, knowledgeable instructors, fair snow conditions.
+In general, it seems like it is a lower-cost resort with lower crowds, knowledgeable instructors, and fair snow conditions.
 An expert might not think it’s hard enough for them – but we are definitely not experts – so we were super happy it was right up our alley.
 I have never been to a ritzy ski resort out West, but if that’s your thing, this one is different from that.

 Then we drove back to Vegas and stayed overnight at Hampton Inn & Suites Las Vegas Airport.
 I knew we weren’t going to be at the hotel long this night due to an early flight, so I was just looking for something cheaper with easy airport access.
 This hotel definitely fits the bill.
 Since I didn’t think we’d get much sleep this night as it was, I only got one room with two queen beds and a rollaway bed.

-We were out and about pretty early this day, as to not miss our flight.
-Overall, it was a great trip.
+We were out and about pretty early this day, so as to not miss our flight.
+Overall, we had a great trip to Zion and Bryce with kids!
 I knew beforehand that our trip was going to be more “traveling,” as opposed to “vacationing.”
-It was definitely fine, but a little less relaxing to be changing hotels so often and really living out the suitcases, because unpacking barely seemed worth it.
+It was definitely fine, but a little less relaxing to be changing hotels so often and really living out of our suitcases.